'66 Canadian Corvair Stats

 When Dave had complete access to GM Canada's archives he was able to find out the serial number and model of the last car built each month during the 1966 model year (except September).
 Here's the breakdown:

-Month Last Serial # Was Model
+Last Serial #

 September